PierreBio/Renewal/README.md

 # Renewal

-Small game made during the Global Game Jam 2019.
+Small game made during the Global Game Jam 2019 (48 hours).
+During the GGJ, we didn't finish the game within the allotted time.
+I finished it with 5 more hours.

 ![image](https://user-images.githubusercontent.com/45881846/139502164-24b7fb4f-ab73-4370-bcc4-387206e72718.png)